 Pebble Smartwatches: Using bluetooth they can connect to an iPhone or Android device to display messages and run applications.
 The watch can potentially display emails from a user's existing account.
-These watches are not permitted in examinations and must be treated in the same way as a mobile phone.
+These watches are not permitted in the examination and must be treated in the same way as a mobile phone.

-25. Late Candidates
+24. Late Candidates

 There will always be candidates who arrive late for various reasons.
-Ask them guietly why they are late.
+Ask them quietly why they are late.